One thing that both children and parents experience alike, is fear.

 - Get moving.
 Physical activity can be calming during stressful times.
 You can discuss this possible solution with your child during problem-solving sessions.

-Tell them to expect those feelings with the unknown and work together to use logic to discuss the fear and manage the fear so it is a source of growth, rather than a roadblock.
+Tell them to expect those feelings with the unknown and work together to use logic, discussing and managing the fear so it is a source of growth, rather than a roadblock.